EnhancedNetwork/TOHE-Docs/Install.md

 4. Select all of the files in your TOHE folder and copy them to the Among Us installation folder.
 The folder should now look something like this:<br>
 ![image](./images/EpicFiles.png)

-5. Within the Among Us folder, run `EpicGamesStarter.exe` ([Download Here](https://github.com/whichtwix/EpicGamesStarter/releases/tag/1.0.2) & Follow instructions on page.)
+5. Within the Among Us folder, run <i>EpicGamesStarter.exe</i> ([Download Here](https://github.com/whichtwix/EpicGamesStarter/releases/tag/1.0.2) & follow instructions on page.)
 The first time running it may take some time while installing a prerequisite and the mod sets up its files.
 If you see a black screen or a console window, just wait a couple minutes.
 Once it finishes loading, you should get a popup with TOHE news.
 If you do not see anything about TOHE, double check that your files are all in the same folder.<br>
 Note: Unlike Steam, you shouldn't run into the 'you are logged out/in offline mode' issue as TOHE has to be in your Epic Games folder and cannot be separated.
 You can play Vanilla as usual by clicking the Settings Wheel in the top-right of the window, and swapping to Vanilla.

 6. Add the folder you put the mod and among us files in as a exclusion for any antivirus you have and windows defender.

-7. `(Optional)` Right click your `EpicGamesStarter.exe` and click '`Create shortcut`'.
+7. `(Optional)` Right click your <i>EpicGamesStarter.exe</i> and click <i>Create shortcut</i>.
 Move your new shortcut to wherever you can easily access it, such as your Desktop!

 #### You have now installed Town of Host: Enhanced!
 All that remains is to start up a private lobby and customize your settings.